EQUINE-ASSISTED SERVICES

 Located in the Pearland area

-Private Therapist: Family, Marriage, and Individual Therapy.
+Private Therapist: Family, Marriage & Individual Therapy

-EMDR certified
+EMDR Certified

 Amanda Martin, PhD, LMFT-S